covertnine/c9-blocks/readme.txt

 6. Tutorials in the modal to show how to use the blocks plugin and how to build landing pages.

 == Changelog ==

+= 1.4.3 =
+Updated styles for C9 Grid layouts with mobile column flip enabled so spacing is even on columns stacked.

 = 1.4.2 =
 Added visibility settings for core blocks and c9-blocks for specific devices.
 Added column reversal toggle for mobile column order sort.
 Compatible with WordPress 5.8.
 Working on widget block updates.